yuh8/BLIP3o_annotated/README.md

 *Figure: Overview of the BLIP3-u architecture.
 We use Flow Matching Loss to predict the ground truth CLIP embeddings.
 At inference, the autoregressive model first generates a sequence of visual tokens from the given conditioning, and those visual tokens are then passed to a diffusion transformer that decodes them into the final image.*

+---

+## 🚀 Demo

+You can try out BLIP-3u in your browser using our interactive [Gradio demo]([https://your-gradio-link.com](https://c15a85dd865a925007.gradio.live/)).

+Alternatively, you can launch the demo locally using:

+---